 The first functional type illustrates the standard export-oriented paradigm, where the container port is the pivot for an export-oriented platform.
-This is particularly prevalent in East Asia, where offshoring has substantially influenced port development towards the setting of large manufacturing clusters.
-First-tier port-centric logistics are dominantly focused on the consolidation of loads and container stuffing.
-Since there are more exports than imports (in addition to the different composition of imports versus exports), an important component of first-tier logistics is the repositioning of large pools of containers between importers and exporters, many of which being empty.
+This is particularly prevalent in East Asia, where offshoring has substantially influenced port development towards the setting up of large manufacturing clusters.
+First-tier port-centric logistics are predominantly focused on consolidating loads and container stuffing.
+Since there are more exports than imports (in addition to the different composition of imports versus exports), an important component of first-tier logistics is the repositioning of large pools of containers between importers and exporters, many empty.
 Second-tier logistics are oriented along with manufacturing activities, having a close relationship with the port to provide for their inputs (parts) and outputs (finished products).